 This is especially true when they abandoned the shopping cart because they weren’t prepared to finish the purchase at that moment.
 But, regardless of the reason for abandoning the cart, a simple email reminder can recover the lost purchase.

-When your list puts these would-be buyers into a category of their own, you can keep in touch with them and persuade them to complete the order.
+When your email list segmentation puts these would-be buyers into a category of their own, you can keep in touch with them with personal email content, and persuade them to complete the order.

 Step #3: Understand Your Email Marketing Service Provider

 There are lots of email marketing service providers to choose from.
-The major players make segmentation much easier than it may seem at first.
-If you use Aweber, Getresponse, MailChimp, or iContact, you can use built-in tools to help you grow your email list and communicate better with your prospects and customers.
+The major players make email segmentation much easier than it may seem at first.
+If you use Aweber, GetResponse, MailChimp, or iContact, you can use built-in tools to help you grow your email list and communicate better with your prospects and loyal customers.

-Email marketing service providers make lots of tools available that help you to define, test, send and measure your emails and their effectiveness.
+Email marketing service providers make lots of marketing software tools available that help you to define, test, send and measure your email campaigns and their effectiveness.
 Most providers also give you access to data and reports, so that you can evaluate your progress efficiently.

 Above all, pay attention to your provider’s rules.
 This helps you stay compliant and successful.
 Adjust your settings according to their usage policy and don’t forget to enable a double opt-in feature.

-Getresponse just released a useful report, titled “List Segmentation.”
-The purpose is to show you how you can take advantage of internal tools to categorize your subscribers and boost your email conversion rate.
+Getresponse published a useful report, titled “List Segmentation.”
+The purpose is to show you how you can take advantage of internal segmentation tools to categorize your subscribers, using demographic segmentation, and boost your email conversion rate.

-They also provide advanced segmentation videos that will help you make the most out of your list’s segments.
+They also provide advanced segmentation videos that will help you devise your segmentation strategy and to make the most out of your list’s segments.

 Note: In Getresponse, email segmentation is handled by the “Automation” feature.

-However, before you segment your email list, you have to create two or more different campaigns in your account.
+However, before you segment your email list, you have to create two or more different email marketing campaigns in your account.

-Follow these simple steps to create your campaigns:
+Follow these simple steps to create your email campaigns:

 Step #1: Sign up for or log into your Getresponse account.

-Step #2: Click on current campaign and select “Create campaign.”
+Step #2: Click on current email campaign and select “Create campaign.”

-Repeat the process for each campaign that you want to set up.
+Repeat the process for each email marketing campaign that you want to set up.

 Now it’s time to segment your email list, based on the campaigns that you’ve created.
 You should follow these simple steps: